github/developer.github.com/content/guides/basics-of-authentication.md

 Also, notice that the URL uses the `scope` query parameter to define the [scopes][oauth scopes] requested by the application.
-For our application, we're requesting `user:email` scope for reading private emails.
+For our application, we're requesting `user:email` scope for reading private email addresses.

 Navigate your browser to `http://localhost:4567`.
 After clicking on the link, you should be taken to GitHub, and presented with a dialog that looks something like this: